 Next mission for women with military service: Run for office

-WASHINGTON (AP) — A dragon winds around a cherry tree in the tattoo across MJ Hegar's arm and back, over the shrapnel wounds she had, at one point, not wanted to see with her young children around.
+WASHINGTON (AP) — A dragon winds around a cherry tree in the tattoo across MJ Hegar's arm and back, over the shrapnel wounds she hadn't wanted to see with her young children around.

 But nine years after being shot down in Afghanistan, then winning a lawsuit against the federal government, writing a book and now running for a Texas congressional seat, Hegar isn't hiding much anymore.

-"I carry my service with me wherever I go," Hegar said in a telephone interview near her home in Round Rock, outside Austin.
+"I carry my service with me wherever I go," Hegar said.
 "We don't see my family and my childhood and my service as different chapters.
 It's all a package deal."

 Hegar is part of a crop of female veterans running for Congress in this year's midterm elections.
 Almost all Democrats and many of them mothers, they are shaped by the Sept.
 11 attacks and overseas wars, including the longest war in American history.
 Many are retiring from the military and looking for another way to serve the country.